 Specialization Requirements – General Information

-The Business Law and Policy Specializations are designed to provide additional guidance to students in course selection, as well as highlight the program's curricular strengths.
+The Business Law and Policy Specializations are designed to provide additional guidance to UCLA School of Law students in course selection, as well as highlight the program's curricular strengths.
 Students begin with foundational courses, and then select from recommended specialized courses, and courses that provide further depth in a variety of areas.
 In culmination, the program offers students the opportunity to take an intensive transactional skills course.
 Each Specialization consists of nine upper-division courses.

 The classes of 2019 and prior can follow the links below for specific course requirements for each track.